FaWa70/pymodaq_plugins_ophir/README.rst

 ++++++++

-* **Ophir1EnergyMeter**: Control of Ophir Laser Energy Meter 0D detector (Tested with a Nova II console and pyroelectric detectors)
+* **Ophir1EnergyMeter**: Control of Ophir Laser Energy Meter 0D detector (Tested with a Nova II console and pyroelectric detectors connected using USB)

 There is one Git branch for each stream mode: